Police: Embattled NYPD officer fired gun at Atlantic Ocean - WTMJ

 An NYPD spokesperson, Sgt.
 Edward Riley, said Afanador has again been suspended without pay.

-Afanador is expected to be arraigned Monday in Long Beach City Court on charges of criminal possession of a weapon, prohibited use of a weapon and possession of alcohol, which is banned at Ocean Beach Park.
+Afanador was arraigned Monday by video in Long Beach City Court on charges of criminal possession of a weapon and prohibited use of a weapon.
+He was also cited for possession of alcohol, which is banned at Ocean Beach Park, for carrying an open can of Truly Hard Seltzer, police said.
+His next court appearance is scheduled for April 2.

-A woman stopped with Afanador was also accused of firing the pistol into the ocean and faces charges of weapon possession and prohibited use of a weapon, police said.
+A woman stopped with Afanador was also accused of firing the pistol into the ocean.
+She is charged with criminal possession of a weapon and prohibited use of a weapon, police said.

 Afanador, who’s been with the NYPD for more than 16 years, pleaded not guilty last June to strangulation and attempted aggravated strangulation charges after cellphone video showed him putting his arm around a man’s neck on the Rockaway Beach boardwalk.